As a GP George Henderson all too often saw the negative impacts of leaving decisions about ageing until it was too late.

 The village centre also includes a cinema, chapel, bar and cafe and a hair and beauty salon.

 As a former GP and new Ryman resident, George is quick to offer advice to others considering a serviced apartment.

 “I thoroughly recommend it.
 My advice would be to go for it,” he says.

 “Make this move and do it earlier rather than later.”

-Upon completion, the village at 1 Vintner Court will include 57 villas; 100 care beds comprising low care, high care and specialist dementia care; and a bowling green, cinema, bar and café and indoor pool.
+Upon completion, the village at 1 Vintner Court will include 57 villas; 60 serviced apartments and 100 care beds comprising low care, high care and specialist dementia care.

 Find out more here.